 Currently, we maintain a customer centric roadmap for its products and will only develop a product if we can do so under our circular frameworks.
 Our preference has been to try and offer noissue products made to order, so we are not wasting inventory or materials.

-This year, we are going to optimise how we design, produce and ship out our products to ensure we are designing out waste and that the circular model exists beyond what our products are made of, to how they are designed, sampled, packaged and shipped to ensure waste efficiency.
+This year, we are going to optimise how we design, produce and ship out our products to ensure we are designing out waste and that the circular model exists beyond what our products are made of.

 3. Our Carbon Footprint